bnomei/kirby3-handlebars/readme.md

 **escape**
 - default: `false`
 By default data sent to template [will NOT be escaped](https://zordius.github.io/HandlebarsCookbook/LC-FLAG_NOESCAPE.html).
+This way your templates can render data formates as html.
+You can use Kirbys Field Methods `$field->kirbytext()`, `$field->html()` or the `Kirby\Toolkit\Str`-Class functions to escape your text properly.

 **partials**
 - default: `true`
 By default all partials in `site/templates/partials` will be loaded.
 You can change the subfolder by setting a string to **partials**.

+> Note: Partials support is still ALPHA status!

 ## Disclaimer